IBM/ubiquity-docker-plugin/README.md

 * The correct storage software must be installed and configured on each of the hosts.
 For example:
   * Spectrum-Scale - Ensure the Spectrum Scale client (NSD client) is installed and part of a Spectrum Scale cluster.
   * NFS - Ensure hosts support mounting NFS file systems.
+  * IBM Block Storage - Configuring storage connectivity and multipathing as mentioned below

+     The plugin supports FC or iSCSI connectivity to the storage systems.
+      - Install OpeniSCSI and SCSI utilities.
+        * Ubuntu
+        ```bash
+         sudo apt-get update
+         sudo apt-get -y install scsitools
+         sudo apt-get install -y open-iscsi  # only if you need iSCSI
+         ```
+         * Redhat
+         ```bash
+         sudo yum -y install sg3_utils
+         sudo yum -y install iscsi-initiator-utils  # only if you need iSCSI
+         ```

+     - Install and configure multipathing.
+         * Ubuntu
+        ```bash
+         sudo apt-get multipath-tools
+         cp multipath.conf /etc/multipath.conf
+         multipath -l  # Check no errors appear.
+        ```

+         * Redhat
+        ```bash
+         yum install device-mapper-multipath
+         sudo modprobe dm-multipath

+         cp multipath.conf /etc/multipath.conf  # Default file can be copied from  /usr/share/doc/device-mapper-multipath-*/multipath.conf to /etc
+         systemctl start multipathd
+         systemctl status multipathd  # Make sure its active
+         multipath -ll  # Make sure no error appear.
+        ```

+     - Verify that the hostname of the docker node is defined on the relevant storage systems with the valid WWPNs or IQN of the node.

+     - For iSCSI - Discover and login to the iSCSI targets of the relevant storage systems:
+         * Discover iSCSI targets of the storage systems portal on the host

+            ```bash
+               iscsiadm -m discoverydb -t st -p ${Storage System iSCSI Portal IP}:3260 --discover
+            ```
+         * Log in to iSCSI ports.
+You must have at least two communication paths from your host to the storage system to achieve multipathing.

+            ```bash
+               iscsiadm -m node  -p ${storage system iSCSI portal IP/hostname} --login
+            ```

 ### Download and build the code